fatdzo/HelloTextToSpeech/README.md

 Sparker: Marko Markovic
 Mark is a recent resident of Orlando.
 He is a web and mobile software developer with an interest in algorithmic music composition.
 His text-to-speech news aggregator Android App "Anchorman Free" is available in the app store.

+Thanks to our sponsor, Courtney Dunn with Lowndes, Drosdick, Doster, Kantor & Reed, P.A.
+They are awesome and provide food and drinks for the event!